masogit/am-browser-doc/docs/features/insight.md

 In the Edit mode, you can create a flexible layout.
 Each block can be split by row or column.
-Then, you can attach a Graph.
+You can attach a Graph in each separated sector.

 - Split row
 - Split column